When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Empirical Study

 \subsection{Robustness checks}

-This section shows the results of two robustness checks we have carried out for the euro area.
-The first one concerns a true real-time analysis executed by using vintages of GDP and industrial production.
-The second robustness check consists in controlling for more official macroeconomic data than industrial production and opinion surveys.
+Next, we present the results of two robustness checks we carried out for the EA.
+The first concerns a true real-time analysis executed by using vintages of GDP and industrial production.
+The second robustness check consists in controlling for additional official macroeconomic series other than industrial production and opinion surveys.